JanDeDobbeleer/oh-my-posh/docs/docs/introduction.md

 ## Oh My Posh 3 vs Oh My Posh 2

 Oh My Posh 3 is the offspring of [Oh My Posh][omp], a prompt theme engine for PowerShell.
-Oh My Posh started out by being inspired from tools like [oh my zsh][omz] when nothing was available specifically for PowerShell.
+Oh My Posh started out by being inspired by tools like [Oh my ZSH][omz] when nothing was available specifically for PowerShell.

 Over the years, I switched operating system/main shell quite a lot, even on